Are You Building Systems or Building Products? Data Engineer vs. Software Developer Explained

 • Data architect: Design enterprise-wide data strategies that span cloud platforms, on-premise systems, and vendor integrations.
 Set technical direction for how organizations store, process, and govern data.

-Career progression follows these common paths:
+For software developers, career progression follows these common paths:

 • Software developer: Own features from specification to deployment.
 Write clean code, fix bugs, and participate in technical design discussions.
 Build expertise in specific frameworks or domains.